Bladesight/Bladesight/docs/tutorials/intro_to_btt/ch4/index.md

 </figure>
 {{ read_csv('docs/tutorials/intro_to_btt/ch4/preamble_aoa_values_head.csv') }}

-Humans are excellent at patterns recognition.
+Humans excel at pattern recognition.
 From [Table 1](#table_01) above, it's clear the AoAs arrive in a sequence.
-Each AoA in the table seems to increase by $\frac{2 \pi}{5}$ radians until the sixth value, where we start over with this pattern.
+Each AoA in the table seems to increase by $\frac{2 \pi}{5}$ radians until the fifth value, after which the pattern repeats itself.
 It seems obvious that we should be able to allocate the AoAs sequentially.
-In other words, blade 1 arrives first, then blade 2, and so on.
+In other words, blade 1's AoA is located in row 1, then blade 2, and so on.

 A reasonable strategy would be to assign every 5th AoA to the same blade: